zbeever/blog/content/post/2020-08-18_geometry-of-mechanics.md

 a symplectic manifold.
 In particular, you've probably heard how Hamiltonian mechanics is naturally described by a symplectic manifold.
 Unfortunately, many sources explaining why this is so are opaque to the uninitiated or painfully slow to get to the point.
 I'll try to outline the geometric picture of mechanics using a combination of qualitative and quantitative arguments.
+This borrows quite a bit from Henry Cohn's [note on the topic](https://math.mit.edu/~cohn/Thoughts/symplectic.html), so I recommend you check it out.

 *Prerequisites:* To understand this post, you should be comfortable with differential geometry and its two most popular notations: indicial notation and coordinate-free notation.
 You should